W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/v-the-function-of-the-miracle-worker/index.md

 ⁴Only the latter involves an awareness of time, since to remember is to recall the past in the present.
 ⁵Time is under my direction, but timelessness belongs to God.
 ⁶In time we exist for and with each other.
-⁷In timelessness we coëxist with God.
+⁷In timelessness we coexist with God.

 ::: details Expanded
 (7) The injunction “Be of one mind” is the statement for revelation-readiness.